tzhenghao/Sudoku/README.md

 # Sudoku
-A Sodoku game written in C
+A Sudoku game written in C